prb/pips-solver/README.md

 > - Gemini: Minimal functional style with compact representations
 > All three are correct implementations with similar algorithmic approaches but different stylistic choices and ownership strategies.
 Codex is the most "enterprisey" with extensive validation and helpers, Claude takes a balanced OOP approach, and Gemini favors minimalism and functional patterns.

 None of the models did some of the things that I would have expected them to do without additional prompting and review, e.g., use persistent data structures for the recursion.
+None of the models proposed an obvious(?) performance improvement presented by the 2025-09-15 "hard" game, which was to optimize the pivot point selection based on the size of the remaining constraints.
+They all did a fine job of implementing these improvements once I pointed them out.
+The persistent data structure improvement is probably an instance of operator error/ignorance, in that I *could* have supplied that as part of the prompt/specification if I'd better understood the level of flexibility around mutable data structures in Rust.
+The point selection optimization is a more interesting question.
+None of the AIs thought "outside the box" in this way.

+Both of those improvements (especially the code/implementation style one) are good candidates to fold back into an improved specification.

 ## Cost Considerations
 On my first pass using Gemini from Zed, I provisioned an API key in Google Cloud, assigned it to the non-free tier, and that resulted in a cost of around $35 for the work.
 That's great compared to the cost of human labor, but it's nearly double the monthly $20 subscription costs for either Claude or Codex.
 For the second pass using Gemini from the commandline, I authenticated to Google and used the Gemini subscription from my Google account.